Key Highlights

 It's strange to read this name in this section because access to work and job opportunities seems easy there, and expats have been working also for many decades from across the world.

-But it's not as easy as it seems, you'll have to live at least 10 years before you can apply for citizenship there.
+But it's not as easy as it seems.
+You'll have to live at least 10 years before you can apply for citizenship there.
 Making it the hardest country to get citizenship.

 The authority has its decision-making bars to granting citizenship by looking at your overall records, including criminal offences.